SMassalski/Ngsplot/README.md

 |`-of`<br> `--ofirst`|whether to use only the first occurence of a region in a bed file|False|no value in console,<br> 'true' or 'false' in config file |

 The `--gomit` argument makes the script omit all genomic features that **begin with** one of the given strings.

 The `--nbest` argument selects genes after chromosomes and genes are excluded.

+When using `--scorerange` the first value should be smaller than the other.

 # Examples
 ---